colin-gourlay/sundown-sessions/src/content/artists/t/the-big-now/index.md

 genres: []
 editorialSummary: >
   The Big Now deliver soaring alternative rock packed with infectious hooks, driving guitars and unmistakable energy.
+lastReviewed: 2026-07-13
 ---

 ## About

-The Big Now are a band from Scotland (c.1989).
-They recorded a demo cassette titled _Fast Cars, Soul Music_.
+The Big Now were a Scottish band active around 1989.
+Their demo cassette Fast Cars, Soul Music preserves melodic, guitar-led songs such as "Fast Cars, Soul Music" and "You'll Be Sorry", making them a fitting first Artist Spotlight for Sundown Sessions and a reminder of the overlooked local music histories the show aims to surface.